waqarraahmadd/Cruise0/README.md

 pip install -r requirements.txt
 ```

-4. Configure `.env` with your Auth0 credentials.
+4. Configure `.env` with my Auth0 credentials.
 Should be able to get that from my account.
-Tenant shared above.
+App name is Cruise0 and Tenant shared via email.

 5. Run the app:
 ```bash